martinthomson/i-d-template/doc/REPO.md

 [XML](https://github.com/martinthomson/i-d-template/blob/main/doc/example.xml))
 if you are starting from scratch.

-Edit the draft so that it has both a title and the correct name.
-These tools use the `-latest` suffix in place of the usual number ('-00', or '-08').
-The number is generated automatically when you use `make submit`.
+Rename the draft.
+These tools rely on the draft being in the form `draft-$source-$name.{xml|md|...}`.
+The [official Internet-Draft naming guide](https://www.ietf.org/standards/ids/guidelines/#7) describes how the IETF (and related groups) name drafts.
+Here, you drop the trailing version number from the draft name and include an extension indicating the type of file.
+You will be using the same source file to produce multiple versions of the draft.

+You also need to include the name of your draft *inside* the document.
+This usually includes the version number, but in this tool, replace that the '-00' or '-07' with '-latest' instead.
+This allows the tool to generate a version number automatically.

-In XML, you should have at least:
+A complete draft isn't necessary at this point.
+In XML, you should have at
+least:
 ```xml
 <rfc docName="draft-ietf-unicorn-protocol-latest">
   <front>